HACManchester/documentation/docs/Membership/user_guide.md

 NOTE: Currently Photos require an admin to approve (awaiting a code change) Your photo won't display automatically until one of the administrators click a button

-## Managing your Balance
-This is where you can manage your balance to pay for snackspace, laser time etc.

-Click Manage my Balance on the left hand menu and the balance screen will load.

-To top up using direct debit enter the amount you wish to top up by and click Top up under the Add Credit Box. ( Note for this to work you will need to be on a variable direct debit see above)

-For Cash top ups its a similar process but make sure you use the Box that says Cash topup and click the Add Credit button

-To take money off your balance for Snackspace enter the amount in the Snackspace expenditure box and click Pay Now. this will take the amount off your current balance.

-Negative Balances are supported up to a maximum of -£25 however use of this is not encouraged

-You will also be able to see your balance and payment history from this page alongside your current balance.

 ## Members Storage
 To help improve members storage the system supports the ability to claim your box (shelf/cube in our case) each cube/shelf of members storage in the space now has a laser cut number on it.
 This number refers to the ID number in the members storage system

-To Claim your space.
+To claim a space.
 Click on Members Storage on the left hand menu and simply find the corresponding number and click claim.

-If you no longer need your members storage space or you are leaving the hackspace please ensure you return the space by clicking the button
+If you no longer need a members storage space or you are leaving the hackspace please ensure you return the space by clicking the button, as well as cleaning out the physical shelf itself.

-If you are currently
-violating member storage rules by having more than one cube or 1/2 a shelf please ensure you rectify this as you might otherwise find your stuff is moved so members without spaces can claim a space
+If you are currently violating member storage rules by having more than one cube or 1/2 a shelf please ensure you rectify this as you might otherwise find your stuff is moved so members without spaces can claim a space.

 ## Tools & Equipment
 The Tools & Equipment page lists (most) of the tools around the Hackspace and those are require an